Skip to contents

 #> 3: Total number of deaths 25 (18.7%) 23 (17.2%) 22 (16.7%)

-#> 5: Total number of patients with at le
+#> 5: Total number of patients with at least one

 #> 6: AE with fatal outcome 5 (3.7%) 5 (3.7%) 6 (4.5%)